MicrosoftDocs/windows-dev-docs/hub/apps/how-tos/uno-multiplatform.md

     `uno-check`

 4. Follow the instructions indicated by the tool.
+Because it needs to modify your system, you may be prompted for elevated permissions.

 ## Install the Uno Platform solution templates